IBM/lunchpail/README.md

 ## Technologies Employed

-The CodeFlare Platform brings together a number of popular technologies, and links them together with some new data types and controller logic.
+The JAAS Platform brings together a number of popular technologies, and links them together with some new data types and controller logic.
 The existing technologies employed include (in alphabetical order):

 - [Datashim](https://github.com/datashim-io/datashim)
 - [Fluentbit](https://fluentbit.io/)